dcmri/dcmri/docs/source/index.rst

 dcmri documentation
 ###################

-``dcmri`` is a Python toolbox for dynamic MRI during contrast agent injection.
+``dcmri`` is a Python toolbox for dynamic contrast MRI.

-The ``dcmri`` package structure and logic follows the lexicon defined by OSIPI, and wraps around selected implementations collected in the original code contributions of OSIPI.

 .. warning::

-   ``dcmri`` is developed in public but is a work in progress.
-This version contains mostly temporary placeholder functionalty.
+   ``dcmri``  is developed in public but is work in progres.
+At this stage the functionality is very limited.

 .. toctree::
    :maxdepth: 2